cbialorucki/Frigate-Run/README.md

 # Frigate Run
-Escape a collapsing Halo™ ring.
-You have a Frigate at your disposal as you have to pass enemies, barriers, and more to ensure your safety and finish the fight.
+Fly through a Covenant armada.
+You have a Frigate at your disposal as you have to pass Phantoms, Banshees, Seraphs, and more to ensure your safety and finish the fight.

 ## Game features
 * Control the speed of your Frigate as you avoid obstacles.
-* Escape the quickly deteriorating map before it's too late.
+* Escape the quickly multiplying Covenant before it's too late.
 * Players can fly; but there is no time to shoot.

 ## Project Structure